rohan-paul/aws-s3-file_upload-node-mongo-react-multer/README.md

 A simple boilerplate project to implement AWS S3 file upload functionality in a Node, React and Mongo app.
 Using Multer for uploading file.

+The `master` branch has the code for AWS-S3 upload and the `disk-storage` branch has the working app for uploading file to the project root at the disk with no AWS-s3 connection.

-To launch this project in the local machine
+### To launch this project in the local machine

 First start mongodb service with `sudo service mongod start` and then the following commands